-The Priority Embark has an amazing framework for $4,000 allowing you to go further than you thought was possible before.
-This is Priority Bicycles‘ only e-bike, so they put all of their knowledge in it.
+The Priority Embark has an amazing framework for $3,299 allowing you to go further than you thought was possible before.
+This is Priority Bicycles‘ only e-bike, so they put all of their knowledge into it.
 It’s built around an ultralight aluminum frame, which is fitted with a Bosch pedal-assist motor.

 The Embark uses powerful Tektro hydraulic disc brakes to stop, so don’t be afraid of the descents.
 The rear hub contains Enviolo Trekking gears, whereas the front hub has a dynamo that powers front and rear lights.
 Therefore, you can ride well into the dark without any sweats (literally and figuratively).

 You should choose the Priority Embark e-bike if you want to commute without breaking a sweat or you need some assistance up those steep hills that have been keeping you from riding for years.
 After all, we live in the 21st century where electric bicycles have become the norm for a reason!

-Simplicity in cycling should not be reserved just for the adults; it should be available to kids as well!
+Simplicity in cycling should not be reserved just for adults; it should be available to kids as well!
 You can make your kid’s childhood much more memorable for just $350 that this bike costs.
 It’s built to be ridden comfortably on city streets, bike lanes, as well as hard-packed dirt and gravel roads.

 The Start 20″ has a lightweight aluminum frame, all-terrain tires, and three gears to familiarize your little one with shifting as well.
 This bike comes with dual brakes for confident and reliable stopping power in all conditions.
 It will spark your kid’s imagination and interest with a wide palette of colors, including charcoal, blue, and ultraviolet purple.

 The Priority Start 16″ is a bike that’s waiting for your little guy or gal to hop on it and start making unforgettable childhood memories.
 It costs just $300 and comes with a super lightweight aluminum frame and a maintenance-free carbon belt instead of a chain.
 This bike has a freewheel instead of a coaster brake like most other bikes with 16″ wheels.
-Priority says that the reason for this is that kids who graduate from a balance bike have the need to move their legs both directions, which Start 16″ allows them to do.
+Priority says that the reason for this is that kids who graduate from a balance bike have the need to move their legs in both directions, which Start 16″ allows them to do.

 This model is the perfect choice to help your child transition to a big kids’ bike since it comes with two V-brakes.
 Like the Start 20″, this model is also available in a large variety of colors that include white, charcoal, sky blue, and turquoise.
 Thus, it’s suitable both for boys and girls.